ha-noh/image-gallery-modal/README.md

 * The button controls on the modal may appear small if the webpage is not pixel-density independent.
 Try including a rule like `<meta name="viewport" content="width=device-width, initial-scale=1.0">` to make the modal, and your webpage, more responsive.

 ## Demo
-https://imgur.com/a/SXGo1nz for a gif of it in action, or run a local server from the project's directory and open the `demo/demo.html` file.
+Open the `demo/demo.html` file in you preferred web browser.
-I also use a version of this module on my personal site, https://ha-noh.github.io/gallery.
+I also use this module on my personal site, https://ha-noh.github.io/gallery.